coderkarthiko/dl2/README.md

 01/07/2020 update - After 1 hour of training on 1000 examples I got a test accuracy (tested on 10000 images) of 86% which is ok I guess.

 02/07/2020 update - After 2 hours of training on 10000 examples I got a test accuracy (tested on 10000 images) of 94% which is awesome!

+03/07/2020 update - After 2 hours of training on 60000 examples I got a test accuracy (tested on 10000 images) of 97% which is even better!